 The Internet is public.
 Remember that.
-So even when you think you are posting something privately, once it is out into the Internet ether, it is out of your control and potentially can be used against you in the future.
+So even when you think you are posting something privately, once it is released into the Internet ether, it is out of your control and potentially can be used against you in the future.
 This is especially important in a job search.
-Even though a future employer (assuming they are not the government) may not be able to access your private posts, it is common to begin including coworkers as future friends.
+Even though a future employer (assuming they are not the government) may not be able to access your private posts, it is common to begin including future coworkers as friends.
 They will have access to your stuff.
 Keep it clean.

 With that in mind, here is a list of things you should never post on social media:

 The language you use on social media is usually the same type of language you'll use when casually interacting with coworkers.
 A minor four-letter-word once in a while isn't a crime, but do you want that to be part of who you are, even among friends?
 Keep it clean.
 Better yet, eliminate profanity from your online and offline vocabulary.

 Social media can be a great place to share opinions, but if your feed is full of arguments and rants, you may come across as an overly negative person, not the kind of employee companies want in their office.

 A snapshot on the beach is probably fine but it's alarming how many people think nothing of posting photos of themselves in their underwear (or less!).
 The Internet is a public place, even when you think you are sharing privately.
 So, before posting a selfie, consider if you are OK with being seen like that in the office.